raspberrypilearning/safeguarding-module/en/step_2.md

 ### 1. Volunteer description

-This is a short description to make it clear to potential volunteers what the role they are interested in involves and to give a broad overview of what your club does.
+This is a short description to tell potential volunteers what the role involves and to give a broad overview of your club.
 This could be a brief description on your website or club profile of what a volunteer in your club does.
 It should include:

 * What happens in a typical session?
 * How often does your club run and for how long?